Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 What happens when planters are too small?

-However, this does not mean you should place your plant into a small pot.
+However, this does not mean you should place your plant in a small pot.
 If the planter is too small for the plant, the plant could become root-bound and this can lead to slow or stunted growth.
 Trees and other types of large plants might fall over easily if they are in plant pots that are too small.

 Another factor to consider is the effects of a perched water table.